tcltk/tcl/doc/markdown/concat.md

 (i.e., there are three spaces between each of the **a**, the **b** and the **c**).

-For *true* list concatenation, the **list** command should be used with expansion of each input list:
+For *true* list concatenation, the [list] command should be used with expansion of each input list:

 ```
 % list {*}"a   b   c" {*}{ d e f }
 a b c d e f
 ```

+[list]: list.md